25prabhu10/notes/docs/Languages/CSS/CSS.md

 ### Logical Operators

-The logical operators `not`, `and`, and `only` can be used to compose a complex media query.
+The logical operators `not`, `and`, and `only` can be used to compose a complex media query

 - `and`: It is used for combining multiple media features together into a single media query, requiring each chained feature to return true for the query to be true.
-It is also used for joining media features with media types.
+It is also used for joining media features with media types

 - `not`: It is used to negate a media query

-- `only`: It is used to apply a style only if an entire query matches, and is useful for preventing older browsers from applying selected styles.
+- `only`: It is used to apply a style only if an entire query matches, and is useful for preventing older browsers from applying selected styles

 - `,` (comma): Commas are used to combine multiple media queries into a single rule.
 Each query in a comma-separated list is treated separately from the others.
 Thus, if any of the queries in a list is true, the entire media statement returns true.
-In other words, lists behave like a logical or operator.
+In other words, lists behave like a logical or operator

 ### Import

-`@import` helps in importing styles from a different style sheet.
+`@import` helps in importing styles from a different style sheet

 ### Supports

-`@supports` at-rule allows rules to be applied based upon specific support of CSS features by the user agent.
+`@supports` at-rule allows rules to be applied based upon specific support of CSS features by the user agent

 ```css
 p {